Expert Local Citation Survey

 If you have any comments on the findings of the report and the future of citations, please let us know in the comments below.

-- How important are accurate citations to local search ranking?
+- How effective are accurate citations to improving local SEO rankings?

 - Are citations more or less important now than they were 12 months ago?